 For gay rights in France, please see our Gay Paris City Guide page.

 Unlike Paris, Marseille does not have a defined gay district.
-Most of the gay venues are scattered throughout the city resulting in a quirky and unique gay scene with its own distinct flavor.
+Most of the gay venues are scattered throughout the city resulting in a quirky and unique gay scene with its own distinct flavour.

 The “tough guy” image attached to Marseille still hangs over the city, so public displays of affection are relatively uncommon.
 Marseille does, however, host a large and vibrant pride celebration on the first week of July.